Scarabol/rock-raiders-web/README.md

 - Camera can glitch through terrain and zoom in/out infinitely
 - GUI not shown when game start paused by debugger
 - Provide resources explicit to workers with messaging
-- Least prioritized task is shown outside of panel on level start
-- Fallins can origin from surfaces that are not reinforcable (see Level05)
 - Add rotation speed to entities and play turnLeft, turnRight animations

 ### Cosmetics